mshick/add-pr-comment/README.md

 ## Limitations

-Due to how GitHub handles permissions in PRs coming from forks, this action is limited to PRs based on branches.
-See this issue: https://github.community/t/github-actions-are-severely-limited-on-prs/18179/4 for more detail.
+Due to how GitHub handles permissions in PRs coming from forks you will need to deploy an app if you want to post comments in those situations.
+[See below](#proxy-for-fork-based-prs).

-I'm currently investigating a workaround via a simple bot you can easily deploy.
-More soon...

 ## Usage